-This appendix is devoted to prove the existence of collapses for all values of $\alpha>0$ and to check that the Hölder exponent given by Theorem~\ref{thrm:plane} is optimal.
+This appendix is devoted to the proof of the existence of collapses for all values of $\alpha>0$ and to check that the Hölder exponent given by Theorem~\ref{thrm:plane} is optimal.
 The first part of this appendix studies necessary conditions to have a self-similar collapse.
 In the second part, we exhibit an example of self-similar collapse in the case of the $3$-vortex problem for any value of $\alpha>0$.